-For industrial waste water projects, we work under a “BOO” (build, own, operate) model.
-Based on that, we design, build and operate our client’s system – providing a complete and hassle-free solution.
+For industrial waste water projects, we can work under a “BOO” (build, own, operate) model.
+Based on that, we design, build and operate our client’s waste water treatment system – providing a complete and hassle-free service to the client.
 Thanks to our vast experience and advanced technologies deployed, we are able provide both high quality and cost-efficient solutions to the client, which generally makes our proposals a “win-win” for both sides.

 Our BOO projects come with the following advantages for our clients: